 "Ambush" or "Snapshoot"

-Used when out of position with the gun or the target is in a small window & on certain types of targets.
-This one being a very fast Battue, so fast that there are only 7 frames for the sequence.
-The camera runs at 30 frames a second.
-The gun does not follow the path of the target but intercepts it. - In effect the shooter is anticipating the target's path and speed!
+Very useful on fast floppy targets where it is difficult to pick up the line of the target, or where the target is in a small window etc. The gun does not follow the path of the target but intercepts it. - In effect the shooter is anticipating the target's path and speed!

 Swing Through & Maintained Lead